nix-community/nixvim/README.md

 }
 ```

-All NixVim supported plugins will, by default, use the main colorscheme you
+All Nixvim supported plugins will, by default, use the main colorscheme you
 set, though this can be overridden on a per-plugin basis.

 ## Options
-NeoVim has a lot of configuration options.
+Neovim has a lot of configuration options.
 You can find a list of them by doing
-`:h option-list` from within NeoVim.
+`:h option-list` from within Neovim.

-All of these are configurable from within NixVim.
+All of these are configurable from within Nixvim.
 All you have to do is set the
 `opts` attribute:

 ```nix